 Watch how ButterflyMX works:

-Types of video door entry systems
+Types of video entry systems for doors

 The most common types of video entry systems are the following: